joeymariano/joeymariano.github.io/_posts/2018-12-23-sinatra_heroku_deployment_issues.markdown

 ---

 I created a simple website using the Ruby based Sinatra framework for my electronic music project.
 I developed it around the same time I was learning the framework at Flatiron School.
-To get started I had copy pasted a project that was working and used it as a template for my site.
+To get started I copy pasted a project that was working and used it as a template for my site.
 Everything was fine when I first deployed it to Heroku.
 At that time i embedded an iframe to display my upcoming concerts.
 I always hated not being able to control the CSS of the iframe in an easy manner.
 I created a hack to try an interject some css in the songkick.com widget:

 ```
 <a href="https://www.songkick.com/artists/8980439" class="songkick-widget" data-theme="light" data-detect-style="true"  data-background-color="transparent">Nmlstyl tour dates</a>